dms-vep/RSV_Long_F_DMS/README.md

 ## Running the pipeline (dry-run)
-To do a test run of the pipeline you can execute the following command
+To do a test run of the pipeline you can execute the following command:

     snakemake -n -s dms-vep-pipeline-3/Snakefile --rerun-incomplete

 ## Running the pipeline